Hyaxia/Bank-DDD-CQRS-ES/README.md

 Docker is required to run this project.

 - Clone the project and enter the cloned directory
+- Change absolute path in `docker-compose.yaml` in web and kafka-connect services to the path of the project
 - Run `docker-compose build`
 - Run `docker-compose up -d`
 - Wait for kafka-connect to finish initialization (you can check it by `docker-compose ps` and see its status, its supposeto be `healthy`)